- Clinical Science

 - Social Work and Psychology

-Area Chair: Sari M. van Anders, Associate Professor of Psychology and Women's Studies
+Area Chair: Terri Conley, Professor of Psychology and Women's & Gender Studies

-Students in the Ph.D. program benefit from an active interdisciplinary cohort of students in Women’s Studies, opportunities for interdisciplinary research and mentoring, and the resources of a major research university.
-Graduates from the Ph.D. program hold postdoctoral fellowships at institutions including University of North Carolina at Chapel Hill, University of Washington, Brandeis, and the University of Miami.
-Graduates of GFP hold tenured and tenure-track faculty positions at Chapman University, Pennsylvania State University, University of Alaska, the University of Houston, and the University of Illinois at Chicago, the University of Virginia, and others.
+Students in the Ph.D. program benefit from an active interdisciplinary cohort of students in Women’s and Gender Studies, opportunities for interdisciplinary research and mentoring, and the resources of a major research university.
+Recent graduates from the Ph.D. program hold postdoctoral fellowships at institutions including University of North Carolina at Chapel Hill, University of Washington, Brandeis, and the University of Miami.
+Graduates of GFP hold tenured and tenure-track faculty positions at Chapman University, Pennsylvania State University, University of Alaska, the University of Houston-Clearlake, the University of Illinois at Chicago, the University of Virginia, and others.